 Snooker is unique in many respects, not least because the table plays too.
 Other ball games rely on straightforward laws of physics - whether you’re winding from the tee across turf or kicking a football to a team-mate, the ground doesn’t play one off against the other like the green baize does.
-You’ll often hear snooker commentators say that when the balls are with you, they’re with you, and when they’re against you, there’s nothing you can do.
-The table, as champion demigod Steve Davis has said, is very much a third player.
+You’ll often hear commentators say that when the balls are with you, they’re with you, and when they’re against you, there’s nothing you can do.
+The table, as Steve Davis said, is very much a third player.

 Two words synonymous with change.